7. Chemical & Pharmaceutical

 - Equipment (chemical plant e.g.

-machines, reactors, heat transfer systems).
+machines, reactors, heat transfer systems), building a large

 - Speed of manufacture